michaelallen09/cyber-security-portfolio/README.md

 I am a BSc (Hons) Cyber Security graduate with over five years of IT industry experience and a strong interest in security operations, threat detection, and defensive security across enterprise environments.

 ## Objective
-I am seeking a security-focused role such as SOC Analyst, Cyber Security Analyst, or Security Engineer, where I can apply hands-on technical experience, security best practices, and continuous learning to protect systems, networks, and data.
+I am seeking a security-focused role such as Junior SOC Analyst, Cyber Security Analyst, or Security Engineer, where I can apply hands-on technical experience, security best practices, and continuous learning to protect systems, networks, and data.

 ---